 Don’t Drink: Soda, Alcohol, Milk.
 With the exception of fruit juice, try to avoid drinking any calories.

-Can I see a sample of the training?
+Can I see sample training?

-Click the “Sample Training” tab to see the entire first week of the training plan.
+Yes.
+Click the “Sample Training” tab to see the entire first week of programming.

 You can access the plan via username and password either through our website or through our app (Mtn Tactical Fitness) available for IOS and Android.

 Can I print out sessions to take to the gym?

 Yes – you can print a week of programming at a time.

 More Questions?
 Email: firstname.lastname@example.org